 When you tap “Import Recipe,” the app will find the ingredients and write them down for you.

-Once everything looks good, click the right white arrow.
+Once everything looks good, click the arrow at the top right.

 At the next screen, you have to scroll down all the way to see all the options.
 Here you can make sure the name, servings, and calorie breakdowns are accurate before you save it.

 Once it is saved, you can log it at any time you’d like.
-All you have to do is click on the “Recipes” tab (found under the barcode logo on the food item adding page), click on the keto-friendly recipe, and log the number of servings that you ate.
+All you have to do is click on the “Recipes” tab (found next to “ALL” on the food search screen), click on the keto-friendly recipe, and enter the number of servings that you ate.

 How To Configure Cronometer

-If you’d rather pay for an app that tracks your net carbs, micronutrients, and is much more customizable and accurate, then I’d recommend using Cronometer.
+If you’d rather use an app that tracks your net carbs, micronutrients, and is much more precise and accurate, then I’d recommend using Cronometer.

 Here’s how to set it up: